 Examples of Pure Substances

 All elements are mostly pure substances.
-A few them include gold, copper, oxygen, chlorine, diamond, etc. Compounds such as water, salt or crystals, baking soda amongst others are also grouped as pure substances.
+A few of them include gold, copper, oxygen, chlorine, diamond, etc. Compounds such as water, salt or crystals, baking soda amongst others are also grouped as pure substances.

-A substance, on the other hand, is impure if it consists of different kind of elements combined together physically and not chemically.
+A substance, on the other hand, is impure if it consists of different kinds of elements combined together physically and not chemically.
 Impure substances also called mixtures.
 Mixtures are further divided into a homogenous or heterogeneous mixture.

 - A homogeneous mixture occasionally called a solution, is comparatively unvarying in configuration or constant.
 Every unit of the mixture is like every other unit.
 For instance, if you liquefy sugar in water and blend it really well, your concoction is essentially the same, no matter where you sample it.
 This mixture contains two or more chemical substances.